Houston American Energy Corp. (HUSA): Skating on Thin Ice? We Know the Answer

 Houston American Energy Corp.
-(AMEX:HUSA) went down by -6.67% from its latest closing price compared to the recent 1-year high of $16.61.
-The company’s stock price has collected -7.74% of loss in the last five trading sessions.
+(AMEX:HUSA) went up by 16.05% from its latest closing price compared to the recent 1-year high of $16.61.
+The company’s stock price has collected 8.99% of gains in the last five trading sessions.

 Is It Worth Investing in Houston American Energy Corp.
 (AMEX :HUSA) Right Now?